unlight/asmt-javascript-questions/README.md

 - What are the pros and cons between these two paradigms: functional programming and object-oriented programming?
 - What are alternatives to NPM?
 What are its benefits?
 - What general practices do you use for debugging when building Node.js applications?
+- What the most advantage features you have used from node.js platform?
+- What is an advantage for streams in node.js?
+- How async work is handled by node.js platform?
+Async development: Event loop, libUV, EventEmitter.
+- What experience do you have with node.js backend frameworks?
+Imagine you have a greenfield project, how are you are going to choose the framework for it?
+- What strategies do you use to keep your applications secure.

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?